Seven Cosy Wellington Bars to Hide Away in When It's Raining

 May 19, 2022

-As winter approaches and Wellington's notoriously incliment weather kicks in, it's easy to slip into full hibernation mode.
+In Wellington's notoriously inclement winter weather, it's easy to slip into full hibernation mode.
 This is characterised by pyjama pants, Uggs and an endless cycle of work, Netflix, sleep, repeat.
 Sound familiar?
 The good news is there is a remedy.

 Wellington is brimming with snug establishments that will entice you off the couch and brighten up your day, faster than you can say hot toddy.
 This winter, do as the Danish do: embrace the concept of hygge and get cosy in these hot spots.